WendyNkosi/Status-Check/README.md

 # Running app in a Docker container

 ## Pre-requisites
-- Docker Desktop
+- Docker Desktop<br>
-Run the following to build the docker images and start up the containers.
+Run the following to build the docker images and start up the containers.<br>
   ```python
   docker-compose up --build
   ```